-Terminable Interests.-Generally, you cannot take the marital deduction if the gift to your spouse is a terminable interest.
+Terminable interests.-Generally, you cannot take the marital deduction if the gift to your spouse is a terminable interest.
 In most instances, a terminable interest is nondeductible if someone other than the donee spouse will have an interest in the property following the termination of the donee spouse's interest.
 Some examples of terminable interests are:

-- a life estate:

-- an estate for a specified number of years;

-- any other property interest that after a period of time will terminate or fail.
+- A life estate; - An estate for a specified number of years; or - Any other property interest that after a period of time will terminate or fail.